nitrictech/entgo-planetscale-example/README.md

 go run . user delete -i 3
 go run . user list
 ```

+## Wrap up

+And that is it, you now have a running entgo + planetscale app!

 Note the full code is here https://github.com/nitrictech/entgo-planetscale-example